DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio---Gershom-Narag/README.md

 |       Resolution       | p ∨ q<br>¬p ∨ r<br>∴q ∨ r | ((p ∨ q) ∧ (¬p ∨ r)) → (q ∨ r) |

 ##Week 4

--This week we learned about the strategies used for proving -first we learned about Direct Proof: to prove p → q, then first we prove p to be true, and q will follow suit.
+- This week we learned about the strategies used for proving

+-first we learned about Direct Proof: to prove p → q, then first we prove p to be true, and q will follow suit.
 -next up is proof by contraposition: Since the proposition is logically equivalent to its contrapositive, we can prove the validity of its contrapositive, and therefore the original statement itself.

 -There is also proof by contradiction: we can prove the validity of a statement by disproving its negation.

 -and finally there is proof by cases, where we prove that the possible cases for an arugment are true to prove the argument itself.